Rogue Invitational

-The Rogue Invitational is an annual sporting event that includes a CrossFit competition and a strongman competition.
+The Rogue Invitational is an annual sporting event that includes a CrossFit competition and a Strongman competition.
 The event, organized by Rogue, started in 2019 as a CrossFit sanctioned competition, but has since become a major competition for CrossFit athletes.
-A contest for strongmen that featured the largest prize purse in the history of strongman competition was added in 2021.
+A contest for strongmen that featured the largest prize purse in strongman competition was added in 2021, and an additional one for strongwomen in 2024.

 History

 The Rogue Invitational was announced in November 2018 as a sanctioned CrossFit event for the 2019 CrossFit Games.
-For the first Invitational, the top 10 male and top 10 female athletes from the 2018 CrossFit Games were given an invitation, as well as online qualifiers and other select top athletes making a total of 20 men, 20 women and 10 teams invited.
+For the first invitational event, the top 10 male and top 10 female athletes from the 2018 CrossFit Games were given an invitation, as well as online qualifiers and other select top athletes making a total of 20 men, 20 women and 10 teams invited.
 The prize purse was $400,000, with the winners winning a top prize of $50,000 and a place at the CrossFit Games in their respective division, and all participants are guaranteed a cash prize.
 A Legends division was included for notable past CrossFit male and female athletes.
 The first Rogue Invitational also hosted the Rogue Record Breakers whereby strongmen and strongwomen can attempt to break 4 Strongman records.
 The competition was held at the Rogue company headquarters in Columbus, Ohio over two days in May 2019.
 The inaugural Invitational was contested by 19 men, 20 women and 8 teams, and it won by Mat Fraser for the men's competition, Tia-Clair Toomey for the women's, and CrossFit OC3 for the team's.
 The competition was live-streamed, and Rogue partnered with CBS to broadcast edited segments of the competition after the event.

 In 2020, due to the ongoing Coronavirus pandemic, the event was postponed and held online in June, to be competed by 18 men and 18 women, including top Games athletes, qualifiers (from the qualification stage now called "The Q") and invitees.
 No team competition was held this year or in subsequent years.